tigerfarm/arduino/Altair101/asm/programs/README.md

 --------------------------------------------------------------------------------
 # Writing Altair 101 Assembler Programs

-I have moved into the program development stage.
 I wrote an assembler program that runs my laptop.
 It assembles source programs into machine byte code.
-Then, I use the assembler to upload the code to the dev machine over a serial port.
+Then, I use the assembler to upload the code to the Altair 101 machine over a serial port.
-The dev machine receives the code and loads it into the emulator's memory where it can run.
+The machine receives the code and loads it into the emulator's memory.
-The emulator program can display program output messages on my laptop in the Arduino IDE serial monitor.

 My first programs are to test, study, and demonstrate the implemented Intel 8080/8085 opcodes.
 I have also started to develop programs to demonstrate the Altair 101 abilities.